 Last month, I took a trip to Dubai as part of a two-week work trip.
 While there, I had a few days to leisurely explore the city.
 I’ve written about my itinerary here and in this post, I will be writing about the costs of travelling to Dubai from Lagos, Nigeria.
 This breakdown is based solely on my experience and is only intended for the purpose of trip planning and to present a fair idea of how much to budget.

 All prices stated here are either approximate values or exact values at the time of this writing.

 Travel Costs: Dubai Visa and Flight Details

 First things first, I have written a FAQ about Dubai in this fairly recent post.
 The post contains answers to questions such as the best time to visit Dubai, how to get there and so on.
 You can catch up here.
 To summarize, the Dubai visa is fairly easy to get.
 You can apply through an agent or through the Emirates VFS service if you book with the airline.
-I went with the latter and paid 300 AED (app ₦31,400) for my visa.
+I went with the former and paid 300 AED (app ₦31,400) for my visa.

 Currently, Emirates operates two daily direct flights from Lagos to Dubai.
 This is the fastest route to the city.
 Other airlines like Etihad, Kenya Airways and Ethiopian Airline also operate flights to the Dubai, with technical stops at their various hubs.

 Depending on the time of your booking, you could get a direct flight on Emirates Airlines as low as ₦300,000.
 Other airlines offer cheaper alternatives as low as ₦170,000 (depending on the time you book).